f3rnandorj/desafio-mobile/bennu_app/README.md

 - **Type Safety**: Full TypeScript implementation for robust code
 - **Responsive Design**: Adapts to various screen sizes and orientations
 - **Comprehensive Testing**: Unit and integration tests for components and functionality

+## Drag and Drop Functionality

+The app features a smooth drag and drop system for reordering todo items, implemented with react-native-draggable-flatlist:

+- **Intuitive Interaction**: Long-press on any todo item to initiate dragging
+- **Visual Feedback**: Scale animation provides clear feedback when items are being moved
+- **Persistent Ordering**: Todo order is preserved between app sessions
+- **Redux Integration**: Task reordering is managed through Redux actions and state
+- **Order Tracking**: Each todo has an `order` property that determines its position in the list
+- **Optimized Rendering**: Tasks are efficiently reordered without unnecessary re-renders

+The implementation uses Redux to manage the reordering logic through a dedicated `reorderTodo` action.
+When a user drags and drops a task, the action updates the position of all affected todos and maintains their order properties.

 ## Figma Design